Understanding the Legal Consent Age in Colorado: A full breakdown

 -

 The "Close in Age" Exception: Colorado law recognizes a "close in age" exception, but it's not a simple "four-year rule" like some states have.
 Instead, the age difference is considered in the context of the specific circumstances.
 This exception usually applies when the individuals involved are relatively close in age and there is no significant power imbalance or exploitation.
-However, even with a small age gap, if there is evidence of coercion, manipulation, or force, prosecution for statutory rape is still highly likely.
+That said, even with a small age gap, if there is evidence of coercion, manipulation, or force, prosecution for statutory rape is still highly likely.
 The prosecution will examine the specifics of the relationship to determine if the older individual took advantage of the younger one.
 This is assessed based on various factors including maturity levels, the nature of the relationship, and whether any force or coercion was involved.

 -